 “Dimitri, my name is Dimitri.”

-“Look Dimitri, your god has abandoned you.
+“Look, Dimitri, your god has abandoned you.
 He dipped his toes in the Eternaverse and then immediately dove in.
 You are now nothing but a dream of a pet he used to play with.
-Every god goes through it, they realise there is no need to create and maintain life when there is so much more to do out there.”
+Every god goes through it; they realize there is no need to create and maintain life when there is so much more to do out there.”

 The preacher scoffed at Xarius.